 We can change the path to the codebase you want to index.

-, and skip directories starting with ., target (in the root) and node_modules (under any directory).
+We index all the files with the extensions of .py, .rs, .toml, .md, .mdx, and skip directories starting with ., target (in the root) and node_modules (under any directory).

-), we can refer to the documentation for more details.
+flow_builder.add_source will create a table with sub fields (filename, content).
+We can refer to the documentation for more details.

-2. Process each file and collect the information.โ
+2. Process each file and collect the information.

-2.1 Extract the extension of a filenameโ
+2.1 Extract the extension of a filename

 We need to pass the language (or extension) to Tree-sitter to parse the code.
-Let's define a function to extract the extension of a filename while processing each file.
-You can find the documentation for custom function here.
+Let’s define a function to extract the extension of a filename while processing each file.
+You can find the documentation for custom functions here.

 @cocoindex.op.function()